Racial Equity & Student Success

 The Challenge

-In Illinois, Black and Latinx students are woefully under-represented in public higher education.
-The state has completion gaps between Black and Latinx students compared to White students of as much as 30 points in some cases.
+In Illinois, Black and Latina/o/x students are woefully under-represented in public higher education.
+The state has completion gaps between Black and Latina/o/x students compared to White students of as much as 30 points in some cases.
 National studies have graded Illinois at Ds and Fs in relation to representative completion.
-And Illinois public institutions are among the most expensive for in-state residents, and those that receive most of the state appropriations enroll lower numbers of Black and Latinx students.
+And Illinois public universities are among the most expensive for in-state residents, and those that receive most of the state appropriations enroll lower numbers of Black and Latina/o/x students.

-We need a better way to determine who is ready for college, and to support those who are not, so that more students can succeed in their pursuit of a degree.
+We need a better way to determine who is ready for college, to support those who are not, and to adequately and equitably fund the institutions they attend, so that more students can succeed in their pursuit of a degree leading to a job with family-sustaining wages.

 What We're Doing

-WE are committed to closing racial equity gaps in higher education, to improving developmental education in Illinois, and to addressing the needs of student parents.
+WE are committed to closing racial equity gaps in higher education, to ensuring affordable higher education that is equitably funded, to improving developmental education in Illinois, to supporting Minority Serving Institutions (MSIs), and to addressing the needs of student parents.

 We are advocating to make our state a national leader and an example for other states across the country.
-WE have evaluated the racial equity and inclusion and the developmental education landscapes, reviewing research and practices across the country and talking with experts in the field.
+WE evaluated the racial equity and inclusion and the developmental education landscapes, reviewing research and practices across the country, and working directly with campus leaders and faculty on developmental education reform.
 Based on that work, we’ve issued policy recommendations—to address racial equity gaps, to expand the criteria used when determining who requires developmental education, and to offer more students the option to enroll directly in college credit courses with tutoring and supports to help them succeed.
-WE are working with the Illinois Community College Board (ICCB), the Illinois Board of Higher Education (IBHE), the Partnership for College Completion, lawmakers, and advocates to ensure those policies are implemented across the state.
+WE are working with the Illinois Community College Board (ICCB), the Illinois Board of Higher Education (IBHE), lawmakers, and advocates to ensure those policies are implemented across the state.
+Signature programs include the ASPIRE Project to redesign remedial education, support for the Illinois MSI Network, and leading Illinois efforts in the FutureReady States initiative.

 WE have championed legislative solutions to reduce the number of Illinois students placed in remediation, and are leading the ASPIRE Project: Advancing Student Progress and Increasing Racial Equity to accelerate student progress into career and technical education.